Villa Tugendhat: During World War II

 The villa was confiscated by the Gestapo in 1939 and used as an apartment and office; its interior was modified and many pieces disappeared.

-In 1942 the house was rented out as offices of the Messerschmitt aeroplane works.
+In 1942 the house was rented out as offices of the Nazi Messerschmitt aeroplane works.
 Willy Messerschmitt had his own apartment in the villa.

 In April 1945, Brno was liberated by the Red Army and a Soviet unit quartered in the villa, doing considerable damage to the building's white linoleum floor.
 The often reported information that the villa was also used as a stable is unlikely, as the entrance door from the garden is too small.
 What furniture remained in the villa was used for firewood.